Tiffany0410/TradingSystem/phase1/README.txt

     - About the maxNumTransactionsAWeek threshold, we understood it as the max number of transactions a user can request a week, but if the limit is reached, the user can’t request nor accept any trade requests and can only make changes to ones already there.

-      This is to prevent users from getting strategies to go behind this and use our program for other purposes (ex. a business can use this to arrange meetings between its customers).
+      This is to prevent tradableUsers from getting strategies to go behind this and use our program for other purposes (ex. a business can use this to arrange meetings between its customers).

       We keep track of the number of each user individually,